 Tip: For more @functions, access Passport from the Files tab within IDEA.

-Sampling is based on discovery sampling instead of random selection process.
+Sampling is based on discovery sampling instead of a random selection process.
 The purpose is to include the fraud possibilities while reducing the population file to a more manageable size (from millions to thousands or hundreds).
 The sampling process for a fraud audit is the most extensive process and can be high risk.
 Therefore, only the most experienced fraud auditors should be in control of this step.
 Some typical data mining techniques are Filter or Display Data or Text, Extraction, Duplication Key, Sequence Check, Summarization, Stratification, Benford’s Law, and text and number search.

 The collective knowledge gathered during the investigation is pulled together to develop the search routines.
-The investigation team by now has a most complete profile of the fraud.
+The investigation team by now has a complete profile of the fraud.
 Data mining methods that can be used to identify Patterns: Sequence of Events – date and time; Charts/Graphs; Association; Clustering (Differences & Similarities); Classification; Historical Data, Understanding Mining Patterns, Incorporate Knowledge & Repeat as Necessary.
 Don’t rely on just one technique.
 An example search process in a Pass-Through Fraud Scheme:

 “Something doesn’t feel right,” is a good place to start inquiries and searches, but always test your conclusions before announcing the results of tests.
 If the tests indicate fraud is going on, the best course of action is to always assume something is wrong with the analysis and double check your approach.